What Competitive Pay Is and How to Negotiate for It

 Level of Education and Experience

 Many jobs will offer competitive pay commensurate with a candidate’s education and experience.
-That means that a candidate with a college degree and 10 years of industry experience may be offered higher compensation than someone with no degree and fewer years of experience.
-Candidates with specialized degrees or certifications can sometimes use that to negotiate more-competitive pay.
+This means that, while you can still land a competitive salary without a college education, a candidate with a college degree and 10 years of industry experience may be offered higher compensation than someone with no degree and fewer years of experience.
+Candidates with specialized degrees or certifications can sometimes use that to negotiate a higher pay.

 Job Title and Industry

-Most job titles and industries will have a baseline market pay rate that employers use to guide their job offerings and employee salaries.
-If you want to compare a job offer with the market, you can find market pay rates for most jobs on the Bureau of Labor of Statistics website or through websites like Indeed and Glassdoor.
+Most job titles and industries have a baseline market pay rate that employers use to guide their job offerings and employee salaries.
+If you want to compare a job offer with the market, you can find market pay rates for most jobs on the Bureau of Labor Statistics (BLS) webpage or through websites such as Indeed and Glassdoor.

 Market Demand